mlsu2020/mlsu2020.github.io/index.md

 The predicted road segmentations are overlayed on top of the input image, and the predicted road maps alone are plotted next to the ground truth obtained with the unsupervised learning.

 ### Regression without dynamics
-The camera image soley was used to train the same regression model without the dynamics to emphasize the importance of dyanmics.
-The same preprocessing and the same regularization parameter, and the same training data set were chosen.
-However, the predictions were poor in general.
-This tells that the dynamics of the vehicle contains crucial information of the environment it learns.
+The camera image soley was used to train the same regression model without the dynamics to emphasize the importance of dynamics for road segmentation.
+The same image pre-processing, the same regularization parameter, and the same training data set were chosen.
+The predictions were poor in general as shown below.
 <div style="display: flex; flex-direction: row; justify-content: space-evenly; width: 100%;"><img src="images/without_dynamics_true.png" width="50%"></div>
+The result conveys that the dynamics of the vehicle contains crucial information of the environment it learns.

 ## Supervised Turn Classification